 Although resumes are good for screening candidates who apply for a position at your company, getting through hundreds of resumes and doing justice to each application is not an easy task for any recruiter.
 Interviews have always remained vital to the process of hiring recruits through one-on-one conversations with the candidates, which can reveal a lot about them in a short period and in a much better way than traditional resumes or cover letters.

 While interviews are undeniably important to the recruitment process, conducting interviews by aligning schedules can be challenging both for the hiring teams and the applicants.
 Additionally, fitting an in-person interview into a busy schedule can be challenging for the candidates who are already employed in part-time or full-time positions and can not travel long distances for interviews.

 Luckily, virtual interviews are becoming increasingly popular globally due to the convenience they offer to both the interview candidates and the hiring teams.
-With the ongoing COVID-19 pandemic and the steep rise in the popularity and use of video conference software, more and more businesses are shifting to virtual recruitment process video interview software that helps them hire remotely.
+With the ongoing COVID-19 pandemic and the steep rise in the popularity and use of MV maker, more and more businesses are shifting to virtual recruitment process video interview software that helps them hire remotely.